Best Car Seats of 2024

 Without clear labeling, your family and friends run the risk of installing the base or car seat incorrectly—or even improperly securing your child—if they’ve never been trained to do it.

 We think a hand-wash-only car seat liner like the Primo Viaggio Nido is really inconvenient for busy and tired parents.
-But if you already have a routine for hand washing items, perhaps you’ll be undeterred.
+But if you already have a routine for hand-washing items, perhaps you’ll be undeterred.
 Otherwise, check out the EvenFlo LiteMax.

-7. UPPAbaby Mesa: Easiest to use
+7. UPPAbaby Mesa V2: Easiest to use

 Easiest to use